Sign up for my newsletter for research & practice updates

 Menopause Frequently Asked Questions

 Are my symptoms related to menopause?
+MAYBE

-• Symptoms can begin up to 15 years before final menses and may last several years after
+• Symptoms can begin up to 10-15 years before final menses and may last several years after

 • Symptoms can fluctuate daily and monthly due to erratic hormone production

 Do I need hormones?
+MAYBE

-• Personal medical history and risk factors
+• Personal medical & family history and risk factors

 • Other potential causes of symptoms (like thyroid issues)